SASE-Space/ot-openness-comparison/README.md

 [1] Partially supported, by means of an API (application programming interface).
 See specific vendor notes below for more information.
 [2] Only runtime on Linux
-[3] TwinCAT stores files in XML format, which technically counts as plain text, but the source code is still cluttered by unnecessaryily diffcult to interact with non-proprietary tooling (source code editors, diff tools, ...)
+[3] TwinCAT stores files in XML format, which technically counts as plain text, but the source code is still cluttered by unnecessary tags and ids.
+This makes it diffcult to interact with non-proprietary tooling (source code editors, diff tools, ...)

 ## HMI/SCADA Systems